-7 Cats With the Luck o’ the Irish
+7 Cats with the Luck o’ the Irish

 You don’t have to be Irish to celebrate St. Patrick’s Day and make your own luck.
 Just take a look at these kitties!

-Image above courtesy @pawsofwinterfell/Instagram.
+Image above courtesy Band of Cats.

 Dr. Samuel Johnson, author of the groundbreaking A Dictionary of the English Language in 1755 had a special feline muse named Hodge, who was described as “a very fine cat indeed” and honored in An Elegy on The Death of Dr Johnson’s Favourite Cat by Percival Stockdale.
 Dr. Johnson would often give Hodge oysters as a treat, so the statue in his honor features a PURR-Y satisfied looking Hodge sitting on a volume of the dictionary, with two empty oyster shells.